 But, for people who know nothing but the standard meat and two veg, vegetarianism can be a hard concept to understand.

-To help out these uncomprehending meat-eaters, I thought I’d write a little mini-series of posts to help answer their questions – starting with what do vegetarians actually eat for breakfast? (lunch and dinner will come later!)
+To help out these uncomprehending meat-eaters, I thought I'd write a little mini-series of posts to help answer their questions - starting with what do vegetarians actually eat for breakfast? (see also: what do vegetarians eat for lunch? and what do vegetarians eat for dinner?)

 Hopefully these three posts will help people to understand that there's so much more to vegetarianism than just rabbit food.
 And, I'm hoping they'll also be useful to any vegetarians who may be in need of some new ideas.
 It's so easy to get stuck in a rut, eating the same few things over and over again (especially when it comes to breakfast!) - so perhaps these posts will offer some new ideas or remind you of an old favourite.
 Some of the ideas below link to actual recipes, and others are just there for inspiration.

-So next time you’re asked whether you truly do survive just on cabbage and carrots, feel free to point people towards this post.
-Hopefully it will help them to see just how many options we vegetarians have (and remember to come back soon for the lunch and dinner versions of this post)!
+So next time you're asked whether you truly do survive just on cabbage and carrots, feel free to point people towards this post.
+Hopefully it will help them to see just how many options we vegetarians have!

 What do vegetarians actually eat for breakfast?